Wicker basket packed? 10 perfect picnic spots

 Watermead Country Park, Thurmaston

-A seven-hectare site tucked away in The National Forest which has lots of open water areas known as ‘flashes’ resulting from mining subsidence that causes the Saltersford Brook to flood.
-A lovely picnic area can be found by the lake plus, free car park.
+This seven-hectare site tucked away in The National Forest has lots of open water areas known as ‘flashes’ as a direct result from mining subsidence that caused the brook to flood.
+That was then, but now it’s a safe and peaceful haven with a lush picnic area by the lake plus, free car park.
 Bonus!
+If you’ve come on a whim and not bought a basket of goodies with you, stop off at Grounds Cafe where you can grab some paninis and cakes.